-Provisional - An inspector that has applied and been accepted beyond the entry point into the NHICC National Certification Program.
-A provisional is deemed as an individual that has completed the National Home Inspector Exam, or the TIPR, or completed the required education credits and the required number of fee-paid home inspections.
+Provisional - An individual that has applied and been accepted at the entry point into the NHICC National Certification Program.
+A provisional is deemed as an individual that has completed the National Home Inspector Exam, or the TIPR, or completed the required education credits and a required number of fee-paid home inspections.
 The provisional has not completed the full requirements to be a NHI.

-Registrant - Grouping (member), includes Candidates, Provisionals' and NHI's as part of the NHICC.
+Registrant - Classification includes candidates, Provisionals' and NHI's as part of the NHICC.